How the Journey Started

 Nick Nolte speaking with Director, Terrence Malick

-After working on the movie set for over a month, I was asked by one of the directors if I was interested in more extra work for the movie near the city of Brisbane, and in a new war movie in Thailand.
-I briefly had illusions of becoming an actor and maybe becoming famous but all of that came to an end when my good friend from the USA came out to join me in Australia and despite me pulling a few strings to get him hired on the movie, well we celebrated too much on the night he arrived-a work night and before what would have been his first day on the movie, we both were fired for being no shows.
-This was the end of my movie career.
-After my brief stint with Hollywood, my friend and I went on to backpack Australia and learn how to surf.
+After working on the movie set for over a month, one of the directors asked me if I was interested in more extra work for the movie near Brisbane, as well as for a new war movie being filmed in Thailand.
+For a brief moment, I entertained the idea of pursuing acting and maybe even becoming famous.
+But that fantasy came to an abrupt end when my good friend from the USA came out to join me in Australia.
+Despite my efforts to pull a few strings and get him hired for the movie, we celebrated a little too much on the night he arrived—a work night, no less—and before what would have been his first day on set, we were both fired for being no-shows.
+That was the end of my movie career.

 Visiting the Real Guadalcanal Battlefields in the Solomon Islands